 Cooperative energy detection

 In order to increase the detection performance, a p-out-of-L cooperative scheme has been used.
 According to this scheme, if among the L cooperating WSDs at least p detect a signal on that channel, then the Fusion Center which collects the sensed data (Figure 1.2), marks the channel as occupied and informs all the devices of this channel state.
-Note that in the literature, it has been found that the optimal value of p is L/2 .
+Note that in the literature, it has been found that the optimal value of p is L/2 [1].
 Different optimal values of p can be found according to the scenario.
-For example, in case a better probability of correct detection is needed, the optimal value of p can be different from L/2, and different from the optimal value that decreases the probability of false alarm as well.
+For example, in case a lower false-vacancy-detection is more important, the optimal value of p can be different from L/2, as well as from the optimal value that decreases the probability of false-occupancy detection.

 Figure 1.2 Cooperative detection scenario

-The performance of the cooperative energy detector on AWGN, Rayleigh and Lognormal channels are provided in Figures 1.3-1.5, and are compared to the performance of Single-Device detection in the same environment.
+The performance of the cooperative energy detector on AWGN, Rayleigh and Lognormal channels are provided in Figures 1.3-1.5, and are compared to the performance of Single-Device detection in the same scenario.
 In these figures we are considering L/2 as the optimal value of p.
-Of course, the gain introduced by cooperation is much more evident for good channel conditions (i.e. high SNR in the figures), but even for bad conditions such gain is remarkable.
+Of course, the gain introduced by cooperation is much more evident for good channel conditions (i.e. high SNR in the figures), but even for bad conditions the gain is remarkable.

 For the sake of briefness, we consider a fixed number of observed symbols N, varying the SNR value.
 However, it is worthwhile highlighting that, as stated above, higher values of N always increase the detection performance.

-In Figure 1.6 we show what happens when increasing the number of cooperating WSDs.
+In Figure 1.6 we show the effect of increasing the number of cooperating WSDs.
 The performance significantly increases for larger values of L, but it should be considered that it is not feasible to increase that number at will, as the WSDs require a cognitive channel to communicate the sensed data to the Fusion Center.
-Even if an unlicensed channel is used, when L is too high there would be too much overhead introduced.
-A possible solution to this issue might be that of using a hybrid cooperative-distributed approach, in which WSDs cooperate among themselves in cluster, i.e. the decision is taken among the WSDs of a cluster.
+Even if a dedicated channel is used, when L is too high there would be too much overhead introduced.
+A possible solution might be using a hybrid cooperative-distributed approach, in which WSDs cooperate among themselves in clusters, i.e. the decision is taken within the WSDs of a cluster.

 Figure 1.3 Single-Device versus optimum cooperative detection on an AWGN channel with N=4.